google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 Using the default config, and assuming a page size of 4 KiB, results in dedicating 2 MiB to the KFENCE memory pool.

+Note: On architectures that support huge pages, KFENCE will ensure that the pool is using pages of size ``PAGE_SIZE``.
+This will result in additional page tables being allocated.

 Error reports
 ~~~~~~~~~~~~~